hakdogan/JakartaEE-CDI-2.0-Spec/qualifiers/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=org.jugistanbul%3Aqualifiers&metric=alert_status)](https://sonarcloud.io/dashboard?id=org.jugistanbul%3Aqualifiers)
 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=org.jugistanbul%3Aqualifiers&metric=coverage)](https://sonarcloud.io/dashboard?id=org.jugistanbul%3Aqualifiers)

 A `CDI qualifier` is an annotation to indicate the kind of a bean the class is.
 It uses to determine to CDI which bean implementation should be used at an injection point when multiple implementations exist.
-To demonstrate this behavior, this example contains a VAT calculation example.
+To demonstrate this behavior, this module contains a VAT calculation example.

 ```shell script
 curl -XPOST -H "Content-Type: application/json" http://localhost:9080/api/vat -d '{